next-book/dev-book/content/visitors.md

 	</p>
 </blockquote>
 <p>When Winslow, afterward governor of the Plymouth Colony, went with a companion on a visit of ceremony to Massasoit on foot through the woods, and arrived tired and hungry at his lodge, they were well received by the king, but nothing was said about eating that day.
-When the night arrived, to quote their own words⁠—“He laid us on the bed with himself and his wife, they at the one end and we at the other, it being only planks laid a foot from the ground and a thin mat upon them.
+When the night arrived, to quote their own words—“He laid us on the bed with himself and his wife, they at the one end and we at the other, it being only planks laid a foot from the ground and a thin mat upon them.
 Two more of his chief men, for want of room, pressed by and upon us; so that we were worse weary of our lodging than of our journey.”
 At one o’clock the next day Massasoit “brought two fishes that he had shot,” about thrice as big as a bream.
 “These being boiled, there were at least forty looked for a share in them; the most eat of them.